 He has been a Board member of the Institute for Community Economics, United for a Fair Economy and Class Action, and a trainer with Movement for a New Society, the National Coalition Building Institute, DiversityWorks, Cambridge Youth Peace & Justice Corps, Lesley College Center for Peaceable Schools, Boston College Center for Social Justice, the Association for Resident Controlled Housing, and Spirit in Action.

-Jerry is currently a member of The Sociocracy Consulting Group (itself a limited liability company run on sociocratic principles).
-Jerry is a founding and current resident of Pioneer Valley Cohousing, a 21-year old community in Amherst MA that has been successfully using sociocracy (aka Dynamic Governance) for the last 3.5 years.
-Contact Jerry
+Jerry used to be a member of The Sociocracy Consulting Group (itself a limited liability company run on sociocratic principles).
+Jerry is a founding and current resident of Pioneer Valley Cohousing, a 21-year old community in Amherst MA that has been successfully using sociocracy (aka Dynamic Governance) for the last 6 years.

 Pierre is a transition trainer and facilitator that one day started asking why we have to use majority and minority to decide.
 He got in touch with sociocracy, falling in love quite immediately.